SpencerL-Y/SparseMatLib/README.md

 		* CrossList: finished

 ## Message Board
-Matrix transpose and matrix inversion are not implemented now, which will be added later.
+Matrix transpose and matrix inversion (iterative version) are not implemented now; will be added later.